-If government advice changes, we may need to update our plans.
-If we do so, we will update this information, and will keep current students and offer holders informed by email.
+If government advice changes, we may need to update our plans, but our approach is designed to make it possible to continue with much of the on-campus teaching planned.
+If we do need to make changes, we will update this information, and will keep current students and offer holders informed by email.

 Location of study